 16 of 36

-This Halloween party game for adults from Party Eli is really just a relay race.
-But it's made even more interesting because you're using balloons to symbolize heads.
+This Halloween party game is a creepy balloon relay race.
+But it's made even more interesting because you're using balloons to symbolize heads on a platter.
 Split your guests into two teams, and give each team a balloon "head" that they have to balance on a plate like a waiter.
 Set up an obstacle course, and then have each person hand off the balloon plate to a teammate at certain points throughout the course.
 The first team that finishes the relay with the balloon still on the plate wins.Continue to 17 of 36 below.

 17 of 36

-Here's another Halloween party game for adults from Ghoul Friday.
-This game is much like the game Pyramid, but it has a spooky Halloween theme.
+This game is played like the game Pyramid, but it has a spooky Halloween theme.
 It takes two players at a time, but you can easily make it a team game if you have a larger group.
 Included are 12 categories with corresponding question cards that you can print out and use for the game.

 18 of 36

-This Halloween game from Holidappy is basically a game of charades.
+This Halloween charades game is basically a game of charades.
 But it adds a spooky twist by using Halloween phrases.
 You also can use Halloween movie titles for your guests to act out, which can be extra eerie if they're in scary costumes.

 19 of 36

 Consequences is a popular party game.
-And this game from Party Games Etc. adds a Halloween element to it.
+And this Halloween consequences game adds a spooky element to it.
 It's an excellent game for groups of any size.
 Have players sit in a circle, and give each person a half sheet of paper.
 Then, instruct each person to write certain things on the paper, fold it over so what they’ve written can’t be seen, and then pass it to the person next to them.
 In the end, each paper should have a hilarious story with a Halloween theme, depending on what you have them write.

 20 of 36